cgbryan1/Link-Share/README.md

 # Angular Demo Project (COMP 423)

 A modern web application for sharing content through shortened URLs or text snippets.
 Built with FastAPI, Angular, and deployed using OKD and GitHub Pages, this tool provides a seamless experience for both content sharers and viewers while giving administrators visibility and control over shared content.
 Created in part with [Katie Brown](https://github.com/kgbrown5).
-TODO

 Check out the Github pages frontend [here](https://comp423-25s.github.io/ex02-link-share-cgbryan1/#/resources)!